 Psoriatic arthritis (PsA) can have an immense impact on your social life, but there are ways to overcome its challenges.
 You’ll likely still want to avoid activities that could irritate your joints or trigger a flare-up, but there are still plenty of things you can try.

 When you have PsA, both exercise and social activity are crucial for your physical and emotional well-being.

 Here are 10 activities you can still safely take part in with PsA.

-If you love to read, a book club is the best way to get your literary fix while staying social.
+If you love to read, a book club might be the best way to get your literary fix while staying social.
 You can structure your book club any way you’d like.

 Everyone loves a good movie.
 You can watch movies at a theater or in the comfort of your own home.
 Watching a thought-provoking documentary with a few friends is also a great way to provide entertainment and spark meaningful discussion.

 Movement can actually help your symptoms.
-The key is to stick to low-impact exercises that are easy on your joints but still get your body moving.
-Sun exposure during outdoor activities may increase vitamin D production, which may be beneficial for psoriasis.
-Be sure to monitor your time in the sun and use sunscreen when needed.
+The key is to stick to low impact exercises that are easy on your joints but still get your body moving.

 Walking on the beach is the perfect way to get some fresh air outdoors while getting some exercise in a calming environment.
 Take breaks when you need to.
 Enjoy the sunset with a friend for a great social activity.

 Swimming and aquatic exercises can strengthen your back, shoulders, and hips.
 Plus, these exercises are good cardiovascular workouts that are easy on the joints.